 A3.
-Performance Measures
+Performance Measurement

-The Native American/Native Hawaiian Museum Services grant program uses four performance measures as a basis for understanding (1) how well the grant program is meeting its goals and (2) how individual projects are being managed.
+The Native American Library Services Enhancement Grants program uses three performance measures as a basis for understanding (1) how well the grant program is meeting its goals and (2) how individual projects are being managed.

-- Effectiveness: The extent to which activities contribute to achieving the intended results - Efficiency: How well resources (e.g., funds, expertise, time) are used and costs are minimized while generating maximum value for the target group - Quality: How well the activities meet the requirements and expectations of the target group - Timeliness: The extent to which each task/activity is completed within the timeframe proposed
+- Effectiveness: The extent to which activities contribute to achieving the intended results - Quality: How well the activities meet the requirements and expectations of the target group - Timeliness: The extent to which each task/activity is completed within the timeframe proposed

-Each applicant is asked to describe how they will monitor and assess their performance in carrying out their project as a whole using these four measures (see Section D2c Item 7).
+Each applicant is asked to describe how they will monitor and assess their performance in carrying out their project as a whole using these three measures (see Section D2c Item 7).